dmidlo/histdata.com-tools/README.md

 do not lower it unless a PR explains the production risk and links the follow-up issue.

-CI runs pytest through `pytest-cov`, enforces the `.coveragerc` threshold, and uploads `coverage.xml` plus the `htmlcov/` report for every Python and OS matrix leg.
+Routine development and the Python/OS CI matrix run the full test suite without coverage.
+Coverage runs once, in the dedicated `Production coverage` job, only when a pull request promotes `dev` into `main`.
+That required production gate runs pytest through `pytest-cov`, enforces the `.coveragerc` threshold, and uploads one `coverage.xml` plus `htmlcov/` artifact.
+Ordinary commits, pushes, issue closure, non-production pull requests, workflow dispatches, and pushes to `main` do not execute coverage.
 The first-pass gate is total-only.
 Per-package or domain thresholds belong with the broader testing work tracked in issues #9 and #68.

 The live Temporal runtime smoke is not collected by default pytest because it requires a real Temporal executable and starts local worker processes.
 Bundled